Austerity – the imminent, existential threat to the American people

 Opposition to austerity is growing – but real demands are needed

-Worse yet, America’s growing anti-austerity movement has already been infected by the foundation-funded “green” lobby, with some groups seizing the crisis to demand carbon taxes, or that a Wall Street Sales Tax goes to reducing CO2.
-This is at best deeply misguided and at worst designed to derail the movement.
+Worse yet, America’s growing anti-austerity movement has already been infected by the foundation-funded “green” lobby, with certain groups seizing the crisis to demand carbon taxes, or that a Wall Street Sales Tax goes to reducing atmospheric CO2.
+This is at best deeply misguided and at worst designed to derail the issue.

 Toward a political realignment

 One promising trend of the 2012 elections was the modest growth of an anti-Wall Street, pro-labor faction in the Democratic party, typified by the defeat of Tea Party Senator Scott Brown at the hands of vociferous Wall Street critic Elizabeth Warren.
 Most voters are not, strictly speaking, left, right or center.
-As the AFL-CIO poll shows, this is still New Deal America.
+As polls show, this is still New Deal America.

 The economic policies and goals of America’s greatest and most accomplished national leaders – Hamilton, Lincoln, FDR, JFK – were those of “The American System” of political economy.
 This system should not be understood as “socialism” per se, but as an arrangement combining; National Banking, protective tariffs and public investment in infrastructure and science drivers; a pro-labor, pro-industry, anti-Wall Street regulatory environment; and a robust social safety net.
 FDR’s proposed “Second Bill of Rights” express this system exactly.